 Access Conditions (CPANDA): For detailed information about conditions for use of CPANDA data collections, please see the End User Agreement posted on the CPANDA web site.

 Cite the Study or Data Set [APA format]

 Performing Arts Research Coalition.
 2004.
-PERFORMING ARTS RESEARCH COALITION 2002: AUSTIN HOUSEHOLD SURVEY [MRDF].
+PERFORMING ARTS RESEARCH COALITION 2002: MINNEAPOLIS/ST. PAUL HOUSEHOLD SURVEY [MRDF].
 Washington, D.C.: Urban Institute [producer].
 Washington, D.C.: OPERA America [producer].
 Princeton, NJ.: Cultural Policy and the Arts National Data Archive [distributor]

 Cite the Codebook [APA format]

 Performing Arts Research Coalition.
 2004.
-PERFORMING ARTS RESEARCH COALITION 2002: AUSTIN HOUSEHOLD SURVEY [codebook file].
+PERFORMING ARTS RESEARCH COALITION 2002: MINNEAPOLIS/ST. PAUL HOUSEHOLD SURVEY [codebook file].
 CPANDA ed.
 Princeton, NJ: Cultural Policy and the Arts National Data Archive [producer and distributor].